smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 These can be used to fetch the field VTOKVAL from file SMADTA/LSAVARF00 where the field VTOKNAM is equal to the Dynamic Variable name.
-However, this method does not take advantage of the Dynamic Variable\'s ability to format numeric values.
+However, this method does not take advantage of the Dynamic Variable's ability to format numeric values.

 #### An Example Application

-The ability to test the contents of a Dynamic Variable can be used to implement decision logic, where the two different values determine the program\'s logical progress forward.
+The ability to test the contents of a Dynamic Variable can be used to implement decision logic, where the two different values determine the program's logical progress forward.
 A good example is using this command to cause an Operator Replay script to wait for the results of a job that may be submitted during the Script execution, where the Script must know the results of the submitted job in order to choose which job